 Like the rest of the Philips Hue range, you’ve got the choice of 30 million different colours.
 You’re not going to use all of those shades, but it gives you lots of choices when deciding on a colour within the palette included on the app.

 Easy to control

 There’s a button on the rear of the device that I found to be an easy way to control the light.
 It’ll turn on from a single press, or you can cycle through a variety of options including dynamic light effects, a warm white colour, and a selection of other shades including blue and green.

-Pairing the Go with a Hue Bridge means you can control the light from your Amazon Alexa or Google Assistant (both of which we’ve reviewed) or Apple Siri sporting smart speaker as well as through an app on your iPhone or Android device.
+Pairing the Go with a Hue Bridge means you can control the light from your Amazon Alexa or Google Assistant or Apple Siri – all of which we've reviewed – sporting smart speaker as well as through an app on your iPhone or Android device.

 We’d heartily recommend connecting it to both as it makes the Philips Hue Go a much more accessible and feature-packed product rather than just a singular light that will work on your bedside table when you press the button.

 One of our favourite features is the fact that you can turn the light on from the app on your phone, which means you can even put your lights on from the car when you get home on a winter’s night.
 It also means you can make it look like someone is living in your home when you’re away to deter burglars.

 The fact that the light can display 30 million colours is difficult to comprehend.
 You can either ask your smart speaker for a generic colour, or you can find an exact shade using the colour palette functionality within the app on your phone.
 If you’re looking for a very specific shade, you’ll want to use the app.

 Once you’ve found a colour, you can save it as a favourite and in the future you’ll be able to activate it on the smart speaker by saying the name you saved it as.
 The app also allows you to set up routines for the light so you can schedule it to work like an alarm, slowly getting brighter to wake you up in the morning.